coiby/WuGroup/miscellaneous_tips.md

 [linux - how to find the process that is doing io frequently? - Stack Overflow](https://stackoverflow.com/questions/5167794/how-to-find-the-process-that-is-doing-io-frequently)

-## Batch-install packages on all nodes
+## Batch-install packages on all nodes from server node

 ```sh
 #!/bin/sh